So you’ve decided to go for a jog. Congrats! You’ve just taken your first step as a runner.

 Investing in running shoes is an investment in your health.
 The wrong pair of shoes for your foot type could route you down the injury trail, leading to shin splints, blisters and a host of aches and pains.

 There are three basic types of running shoes: cushion, stability/neutral and motion control.
-Read more to learn what physical therapist Michele Dierkes, PT, DPT, ATC, recommends when looking over the many shoe options.
+Learn what physical therapist Michele Dierkes, PT, DPT, ATC, recommends when looking over the many shoe options.

 Many running stores also can offer evaluations as to which shoe might work best for you.
 If you’re looking for more input, consider getting a gait analysis done.
 This simple test by a physical therapist or exercise physiologist can help evaluate your running mechanics to select the best shoe.